microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration.md

 	IncludeTargets = @(
 	)
 }
-Update-MgPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration -AuthenticationMethodConfigurationId $authenticationMethodConfigurationId -BodyParameter $params
+Update-MgBetaPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration -AuthenticationMethodConfigurationId $authenticationMethodConfigurationId -BodyParameter $params
 ```

-This example shows how to use the Update-MgPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration Cmdlet.
+This example shows how to use the Update-MgBetaPolicyAuthenticationMethodPolicyAuthenticationMethodConfiguration Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS